-5. Consider the following situation: A group of 300 students is randomly selected at a local high school and required to fill out yearly questionnaires on family income.
-Students' performances on standardized tests are then followed throughout their high school years to determine if socioeconomic status affects test scores.
+5. Consider the following situation: A group of 200 students is randomly selected at a local high school and required to fill out yearly questionnaires on time spent reading.
+Students' performances on standardized tests are then followed throughout their high school years to determine if time spent reading affects test scores.
 This describes